 It’s an interesting two-face approach for many of us.
 Do you go through this scenario in your head as I do?

 “Today, I only play the best video poker paytables, 3/2 Blackjack (single deck, of course), and $5 3-reel slots.”
-Then, like that previously mentioned dog, I tell myself, ” Oh, look, the newest Wizard of Oz Progressive!” (as I run over to the slot’s last seat!)
+So then, like that previously mentioned dog, I tell myself, ” Oh, look, the newest Wizard of Oz Progressive!” (as I run over to the slot’s last seat!)

 Playing Into The Casino’s Trap